Florin Răducioiu: After retirement

-In 2005 he had a short spell as a sports agent, then in 2007 he worked as a sporting director for Dinamo București.
+In 2005, he had a short spell as a sports agent, then in 2007 he worked as a sporting director for Dinamo București.

-In 2012 he was hired by the Romanian Football Federation to be the head coach of Romania's under-15 national team, in the following years working at Romania U16 and Romania U17, teaching players such as Ianis Hagi and Florinel Coman.
+In 2012, he was hired by the Romanian Football Federation to be the head coach of Romania's under-15 national team, in the following years working at Romania U16 and Romania U17, teaching players such as Ianis Hagi and Florinel Coman.

 In 2017, Răducioiu was hired by Regal Sport București as a technical director, working there with a 15-year-old Radu Drăgușin.
-In 2022 he worked as a team manager for a few months at Dinamo București.
+In 2022, he worked as a team manager for a few months at Dinamo București.

+Personal life

+In the early 1990s, Răducioiu dated Romanian fashion model and designer Janine Ștefan.
+In 1993, he began a relationship with Astrid, an Italian originally from Brescia.
+They married in 1994 and have two sons, Andrea (born 1996) and Alessandro (born 1998).
+The couple divorced in 2018.